cxlanyagege/S200H-NUC-Hackintosh/README.md

 ## A reward

-The continuous maintenance and updates are all made for free, but you can reward me if you want
+The continuous maintenance and updates are all made for free, but you can buy me a coffee if you want

 | WeChat                                                                                             | Alipay                                                                                             |
 | -------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |